Perimeter (video game): Sequel

 K-D Lab released a sequel Perimeter 2: New Earth in 2008.

 Releasing of the source code

 In 2021 the chief creator Andrey KranK Kuzmin released source code to GitHub with an open license GPLv3, excluding game data (models, textures, music).

 Legate Edition

 PERIMETER: Legate Edition was released for Windows on May 20, 2024.
+This edition have a support of Linux, textures for high format monitors, support of mods and expansion pack Perimeter: Emperor's Testament.